natancox/stardog-docs/src/docs/spring.html.md

 integration uses the template design pattern for abstracting standard boilerplate away from application developers.

+As of version 2.1.2, Stardog Spring can be included via Maven with "com.complexible.stardog:stardog-spring:2.1.2", after running the local Maven install.
+Embedded server is still supported, but via providing an implementatino of the Provider interface.
+This enables users of the embedded server to have full control over how to use the embedded server.

 At the lowest level, Spring for Stardog includes

 1.  `DataSouce` and `DataSourceFactoryBean` for managing Stardog